rgeerts/bootstrap-accessibility-plugin/README.md

 <img src="images/logo/logo_347x50_PPa11y.png" alt="PayPal accessibility logo">
-# Bootstrap Accessibility Plugin, v1.0
+# Bootstrap Accessibility Plugin, v1.0, Modified for AMD
 ## by the PayPal Accessibility Team
 See the [Authors](#authors) section below for more information.